pbenettin/TracerExperiment_WATSON/readme.md

 ![](DyeImageData/TransectsScheme.png)

 We excavated 4 transects and collected 2 pictures (a and b) from each of them.
-More details are in the [DyeImageData](DyeImageData) folder
+More details are in the [DyeImageData](DyeImageData) folder.

 ### NaCl